-There are specifically 2 long vowel spelling patterns – the Vowel Consonant-e Syllable pattern and the Vowel Digraph/Diphthong Syllable pattern.
-It is critical not to introduce both of these long vowel patterns at once especially, to a struggling reader.
+When beginning to teach long vowel patterned words, it is good to know that there are specifically 2 long vowel spelling patterns – the Vowel Consonant-e Syllable pattern and the Vowel Digraph/Diphthong Syllable pattern.
+It is critical NOT to introduce both of these long vowel patterns at once especially, to a struggling reader.
 They will become overwhelmed because there are so many spelling variations and sounds to the Vowel Digraph/Diphthong Syllable pattern.
 So it is best to first introduce just the Vowel Consonant-e Syllable pattern in such words as face, Pete, like, joke, cute.
 This way the spelling pattern remains constant in the Vowel Consonant-e pattern, whereas it changes in the Vowel Digraph/Diphthong pattern to such variations as ai, ay, ea, ee, ie, oa, ue, etc.

 So if a student is reading all five short vowel sounds in words with 80% accuracy, then it is time to introduce the Vowel-Consonant-e Syllable pattern.
 The step of crossing over from reading Closed Syllable to Vowel-Consonant-e Syllable is critical because students are going from knowing 5 vowel sounds to having to know 10 vowel sounds.
 Some students can interchange the short and long vowel sounds with ease, but other students have to really think before they can fluently interchange the vowel sounds on a word list that contains both sounds for each vowel.

 If you would like to know for sure if a student is ready, simply administer these 5 word lists: https://www.teacherspayteachers.com/Product/When-is-it-time-to-teach-long-vowel-patterned-words-3749754.
 If a student scores 80% on each word list, then they are ready to move on to learning Vowel-Consonant-e words.